dwuelfing/Data_Wrangling_Project_and_Task/README.md

 Projects and homework assignments for QBS-181 Data Wrangling Course.

 ## Overview:
-This repository contains homework, midterm, and final assignments for the QBS-181 Data Wrangling Course for Fall 2019.
+This repository contains homework, midterm, and final assignments for the QBS-181 Data Wrangling Course of Fall 2019.

 ## Privacy:
 I have been given the permission to make my work public!